srlinuxamericas/N92-evpn/README.md

 BGP is commonly used for this purpose in a Data Center network.
 Other options are OSPF or IS-IS.

-Each Leaf is a in separate Autonomous System (AS) and Spine is in it's own AS.
-This is typical in Clos network.
+Each Leaf is in a separate Autonomous System (AS) and Spine is in it's own AS.
+This is typical in a Clos network.

 We will use the IPv4 and IPv6 interface address to form BGP sessions between Leaf and Spine nodes.